Sorba Thomas: Stoke City

 Thomas joined Stoke City on 7 June 2025, signing a three-year contract for an undisclosed fee.
+He scored on his debut in a 3–1 victory over Derby County on 9 August 2025.
+Thomas became a key player in the team under Mark Robins as Stoke made a good start of the 2025–26 season and were in play-off contention up until December 2025.He played 34 times in 2025–26, scoring four goals as Stoke finished in 17th.
+Thomas scored twice in a 3–0 win against Charlton Athletic on 25 November 2025 with both his goals being attempted crosses.
+In the second half of the campaign Stoke lost their form and drifted down the table and ended up finishing in 17th position.
+Thomas ended the season with ten goals from 47 appearances and provided 12 assists and was voted Player of the Year.
+He was also included the 2025–26 EFL Championship Team of the Season.

+Hull City

+On 1 September 2026, Thomas joined Premier League newcomers Hull City for an undisclosed fee, signing a four-year contract.

 International career

+Thomas playing for Wales at the 2022 FIFA World Cup.

 In March 2020, Thomas was called up to the England C team for the first time for a fixture against Wales C team however this match was postponed due to the COVID-19 pandemic.

 On 28 September 2021, Thomas was called up into the senior Wales squad for the first time for their 2022 World Cup qualifiers against Czech Republic and Estonia.
 He made his international debut for Wales on 8 October 2021 as a second-half substitute in the 2–2 draw against Czech Republic, and completed his first full 90 minutes three days later in the match against Estonia.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
 Thomas scored his first goal for Wales on 9 June 2025 in the 4-3 World Cup Qualifying match defeat to Belgium.

 Personal life

 Thomas was born in England to a Sierra Leonean father and Welsh mother.
 He qualifies to play for Wales through his mother who was born in Newport.
+Thomas was involved in a single vehicle crash close to Hull City's training ground on the morning of 11 September 2026 and was unharmed.